Tips and hints on getting the most from your warranty

 Used Boat Finance Warranties

 Used boats may only be covered by warranties and guarantees if purchased through a dealer.
-Check your rights for used boat sales, both dealer and private, under your state government and ACCC legislation.
+Check your rights for used boat finance, both dealer and private, under your state government and ACCC legislation.

 If purchasing a used boat, check if the manufacturers’ warranties are current and are transferable.